sharanKumar/nodejs-CRUD/README.md

-# Simple Node.js CRUD App with MongoDB, Express, and JWT Authentication
+# Production Ready Node.js App with MongoDB, Express, and JWT Authentication

-This is a simple Node.js CRUD (Create, Read, Update, Delete) application that uses MongoDB as the database, Express as the web framework, and JSON Web Tokens (JWT) for authentication.
+This is a production-ready Node.js CRUD (Create, Read, Update, Delete) application that uses MongoDB as the database, Express as the web framework, and JSON Web Tokens (JWT) for authentication.
 The application includes basic user registration and login functionality.

 ## Features